Call for Papers: 9th Annual New Generations Conference at UT Austin

 Topic: Language, Religion, and Culture in the MENA Region

-The Department of and Center for Middle Eastern Studies at the University of Texas at Austin are happy to announce the 9th Annual Graduate Student Conference, New Generations, formerly known as Jil Jadid.
+After forgoing last year’s conference because of complications with the outbreak of COVID-19 internationally, the Department of and Center for Middle Eastern Studies at the University of Texas at Austin are happy to announce the 9th Annual Graduate Student Conference, New Generations, also known as Jil Jadid.
 The conference covers issues of language and culture relating to the study of the Middle East, North Africa, and the Islamic world broadly.
-The conference will be held at the University of Texas at Austin, April 16-17, 2020.
+The conference will be held over Zoom, April 17-18, 2020.

 New Generations aims to provide a forum for young scholars spread across a variety of disciplines and fields to come together, share ideas and research, and discuss the future of research on the MENA region and Islamic Studies.
 The aim of this breadth of scope is to facilitate a valuable interdisciplinary exchange of new ideas.
 This is especially critical as we move forward in our careers and come to represent the next generation of scholars engaging with the Middle East and its cultures and religions.

 This year, the conference will feature two keynote addresses and a roundtable.
 The first keynote address, on Saturday, April 17th, will be given by Dr. Brahim El Guabli (Williams College) and is titled “Jewish Loss in Arabic Literature and Film.”
 The second keynote will be delivered on Sunday, April 18th, by Dr. A. Azfar Moin (University of Texas at Austin).
 This address is titled “The Body of the King in Islam.”
 In addition to individual presentations, the conference will include a roundtable for participants to discuss the future of the study of the MENA region and Islam.